 Exploring the wide musical landscape of jazz, she transforms any song into her very own musical work of art.
 With her endearing and colorful sound the multi-talented singer has intrigued audiences all over Europe which ultimately brought her to the melting pot of Jazz - New York City.
 Combining elements of jazz, classical and folk music Uta has surrounded herself with outstanding musicians from her generation to play all over the city that never sleeps.

-The core of her musical work is Uta Habbig Band which she formed in NYC in 2014.
-Her debut record Windward , a collection of ten original songs and arrangements, was released in spring 2016.
+Her debut record Windward , a collection of ten original songs and arrangements, was released in 2016.
 In addition to her band she collaborates with various other musicans from all over the world.

-When in Cologne, Uta teaches jazz voice and a cappella group singing at Offene Jazz Haus Schule Köln, in addition she teaches workshops for the AMJ Germany.
-She works as an educator for vocalists and choirs as well as leading cultural and educational projects.
+Uta works as an educator for vocalists and choirs as well as leading cultural and educational projects.

-Uta is currently living in New York City and her upcoming record will be released in fall 2018.
+She is currently living in New York City and teaches at New York University (College of Arts and Science.
+Her new record is planned to be released in summer 2019.